io-core/Kernel/README.md

 # Kernel
 io-core Kernel package containing Kernel.Mod from Project Oberon

-This is the only package in io-core that does not import any other packages.
+This is the package that receves control from the Bootloader and HAL and is the root of the common Oberon heirarchy of modules.

+Documentation can be found [here](https://github.com/io-core/doc/tree/main/core/Kernel)

 ### License of the Project Oberon files